 Audit Committee supervises and ensures that the Company complies with laws and regulations related to its business operations.
+In case of corruption issue is found, it must be urgently reported to the BOD.
+Moreover, statistics or corruption complaints must be reported to the BOD for acknowledgement regularly.
 It also ensures that the Executives report key and sufficient information to the Board of Directors so that the Board of Directors can fully perform its authorities, roles and responsibilities.

 The Risk Management Committee must perform the following roles and responsibilities.

-Nomination, Remuneration, and Corporate Governance Committee’s roles and responsibilities could be divided into following three dimensions:
+Nomination and Remuneration Committee’s roles and responsibilities could be divided into following two dimensions:

 In the case of a vacancy on the Board of Directors or the expiration of the Director’s term of office, Nomination, Remuneration, and Corporate Governance Committee shall be in charge of considering, nominating and selecting person who possesses proper qualifications based on related laws and regulations by considering his/her useful qualifications and suitable experience for the Company.